gjwdyk/Windows-11-VM/Force-Install/README.md

 ![VMware NewVirtualMachine GuestOperatingSystem](05VMwareNewVirtualMachineGuestOperatingSystem.png)
 ![VMware NewVirtualMachine VirtualMachineName](06VMwareNewVirtualMachineName.png)

-You can try to use `UEFI` and `Secure Boot` as required by Windows 11, but in my case they do not work.
-I keep end up in EUFI's Boot Manager menu and can not have the system to boot into the Windows 11 `.iso` .
-The procedure described in this repository will make Windows 11 installation bypass the `UEFI` and `Secure Boot` check.
+Since we are not going to comply with the Windows 11 Requirements; we'll use the practical firmware type BIOS.

 ![VMware NewVirtualMachine FirmwareType](07VMwareNewVirtualMachineFirmwareType.png)

-Specify the CPU and Memory to be allocated for the new Windows 11 Guest OS.
+Specify the CPU and Memory to be allocated for the new Windows 11 Guest OS, as needed or as available.
 The procedure described in this repository will make Windows 11 installation bypass checking the amount of Memory and number of CPU cores and speed.

 ![VMware NewVirtualMachine ProcessorConfiguration](08VMwareNewVirtualMachineProcessorConfiguration.png)